77652189/GameSuccessPrediction/Readme.md

-Information of more than 110,000 games published on Steam. https://www.kaggle.com/datasets/fronkongames/steam-games-dataset?resource=download
+Information of more than 110,000 games published on Steam. https://www.kaggle.com/datasets/fronkongames/steam-games-dataset?resource=download (You need to download this data to run this project)
 ### Top games on Twitch 2016 - 2023:

 Monthly top 200 games on the platform